NobletSolutions/go-remote-pdf-printer/README.md

 # /pdf

-When download is set to false the return value is
+When download is set to false the return value is json

 ```
 {